hliu2016/waterlogging/README.md

 # online monitoring system of urban waterlogging
-prediction of flood deposit using RNN model to identify Weibo posts that report urban flood deposits.
+We aim at alerting users the urban flood deposit using RNN model to identify Weibo posts that report flood waterlogging.
+We manually curated more than 4,400 waterlogging posts to train the RNN model so that it can precisely identify waterlogging-related posts of Sina Weibo to timely find out urban waterlogging.
+The RNN model has been thoroughly evaluated, and showed higher accuracy than traditional machine learning methods, such as SVM and GBDT.
+Furthermore, we have built a nationwide map of more than 8000 urban waterlogging points based on recent three-year microblogging data.